-WARNING!
-Only charge the Zero power pack with the Zero charger.
+CAUTION: Only charge the Zero power pack with the Zero charger.
 The charger is located under the power pack.

 When charging the motorcycle's power pack, the charger can be left ON, even after the power pack is fully charged.
-There are two possible cases that can occur:
+But unplugging your motorcycle after it is fully charged will maximize long-term power pack health.
+If left connected, there are two possible cases that can occur:

 - When connected to the charger, the power pack will receive a full charge.
-Once fully charged, the charger will check the status of the power pack once every 72 hours to ensure that it maintains a full charge.
-When fully charged, a green light will illuminate on the charger.
-Should the charger not read that the power pack is full, it will continue to attempt to fully charge the power pack.
+Once fully charged, the charger will cycle between 90% and 100% state of charge.
+When the state of charge gets close to 90%, the charger will recharge to 100% and repeat.
+When fully charged, a green light illuminates on the charger.
+Should the charger not read that the power pack is full, it continues to attempt to fully charge the power pack.
 In this event the green light may not illuminate; however, the power pack may be fully charged.
-To ensure that the power pack is charged, check the charge indicator on the dash panel prior to riding. - If the power pack terminates the charge before the charger reaches the state previously mentioned, then the charger will continue to cycle and will top off the power pack until the power pack is removed from the charger, or the charger reaches the complete state previously noted.
+To ensure that the power pack is charged, check the charge indicator on the dash display prior to riding. - If the power pack terminates the charge before the charger reaches the state previously mentioned, then the charger will continue to cycle and will top off the power pack until the power pack is removed from the charger, or the charger reaches the complete state previously noted.

 The on-board charger indicator (A) is visible on the dash panel.
 The charging indicator icon flashes while charging and is continuously lit when fully charged.
-For examples and information on Quick Charging LEDs see page 4-13.
+For examples and information on Quick Charging LEDs see page 4.15.